Cut-Set Bounds on Network Information Flow: Background

-We commence with a brief review of the concept of pseudo-variables and pseudo-entropy functions~\cite{ChaGra08} which generalize random variables and entropy functions.
-These notions facilitate treatment and comparison of geometric bounds.
-We will use pseudo variables to describe a family of linear programming bounds on the network coding capacity region.
-This framework will also enable us to understand the connection between some geometric bounds and graphical bounds.
-In particular, we will see in later sections that some graphical bounds can be interpreted as relaxations of geometric bounds.
+We start with a brief review on classes of polymatroids which are used to derived a framework to characterize outer bounds on the network coding capacity region.
+The framework will also enable us to understand the connection between some geometric bounds and graphical bounds.
+As we shall see, some of these graphical bounds can be interpreted as relaxations of geometric bounds.

-Let $\nodes=\{A,B,\dots\}$, with $|\nodes|=n$, be a ground set associated with a real-valued function $h:\boldsymbol{\mathcal P}(\nodes)\mapsto\Real$ defined on subsets of $\nodes$, with $h(\emptyset)=0$.
-We refer to the elements of $\nodes$ as \emph{pseudo-variables} and the function $h$ as a \emph{pseudo-entropy} function.
-Pseudo-variables and pseudo-entropy generalize the familiar concepts of random variables and entropy.
-In contrast to random variables, pseudo-variables do not necessarily take values, and there may be no associated joint probability distribution.
-A pseudo-entropy function may assign values to subsets of $\nodes$ in a way that is not consistent with any distribution on a set of $n$ random variables.

-The evaluation of a pseudo-entropy function $h$ can be viewed as a column vector (or point) $\h\in\Real^{2^n-1}$.
-This $2^n-1$ dimensional Euclidean space has been referred to as the entropy space~\cite{yeu97}.
-Subject to some agreed ordering of subsets of $\nodes$, each coordinate of

-represents the pseudo-entropy of a non-empty subset of $\nodes$. \begin{definition} Let $\A,\B\subseteq\nodes$ be subsets of a set of pseudo-variables $\nodes$ with pseudo-entropy $h$.
-The \emph{conditional pseudo-entropy} of $\B$ given $\A$ is